thephpleague/uri/README.md

 * `PHP_QUERY_RFC1738`: encode the URL query component following the [RFC 3968](http://www.faqs.org/rfcs/rfc1738)
 * `PHP_QUERY_RFC3968`: encode the URL query component following the [RFC 1738](http://www.faqs.org/rfcs/rfc3968)

+By default if no `$enc_type` argument is given, the URL query component is encoded using RFC 1738.

 `$url` is a valid `League\Url\Url` object.
 This is the main value object we will be using to manipulate the url.
-By default if no `$enc_type` argument is given, the URL query component is encoded using RFC 1738

 ## Usage